Amandahsr/LeukaemiaImageClassification/README.md

 The Leukemia Image Classification project is a joint collaboration between [Amanda Ho](https://github.com/Amandahsr) and [Tiana Chen](https://github.com/Tianananana).

-This project aims to build an image classification model for leukaemia cell detection in microscopic images.
+This project aims to build an image classification model for leukemia cell detection in microscopic images.
 This project is built upon the [Leukemia Classification Challenge](https://www.kaggle.com/andrewmvd/leukemia-classification) available in Kaggle.
 All code is implemented and tested on Google Colab using Pytorch packages.

 Methodology:
 1. Training and validation datasets are merged and split into training and testing sets via patient ID.